Documentation

 Models for skin conductance responses

-Skin conductance response function
+General: the skin conductance response function

 GLM for evoked skin conductance responses (eSCR)